LollosoSi/ShadowFace-Tizen232/README.md

 *The content provided is to be considered for information purposes only.
 Editor and contributors decline any responsibility for issues or damage.*
 For code-related issues please make use of the right section.
+You may not distribute paid builds from this project or derivatives.